Tymazen/full_fire_guide/_posts/2023-07-01-gcds-in-combustion.md

 # GCD's in Combustion

 ### Overcap Prevention
-Overcapping anything is always bad, as you lose CDR and thus uses of an spell throughout a fight.
+Overcapping anything is always bad, as you lose CDR and thus uses of a spell throughout a fight.
 Overcapping [Fireblasts](https://www.wowhead.com/spell=108853/fire-blast) is the worst thing you can possibly do.
 Preventing this is very simple.
 If you are about to overcap [Fireblast](https://www.wowhead.com/spell=108853/fire-blast) charges, use a [Fireblast](https://www.wowhead.com/spell=108853/fire-blast)>[Pyroblast](https://www.wowhead.com/spell=11366/pyroblast).
 This may commonly be needed at the very beginning of [Combustion](https://www.wowhead.com/spell=190319/combustion) or in very high haste scenarios.
 Otherwise, following the rules and 3GCD combo playstyle outlined throughout the guide will outright prevent the issue.

 ### The 3GCD Combos: